ietf-wg-pce/draft-ietf-pce-iana-update/draft-ietf-pce-iana-update.md

 # Experimental Error-Types

-This document allows for the designation of four PCEP Error-Type codepoints (252-255) for Experimental Use.
+This document requests IANA for the designation of four PCEP Error-Type codepoints (252-255) for Experimental Use.

 IANA maintains a registry group called "Path Computation Element Protocol (PCEP) Numbers" with a registry named "PCEP-ERROR Object Error Types and Values".
 IANA is requested to change the assignment policy for this registry to read: